 - 1. Check if the motor is correctly aligned; - 2.
 Check if the motor feet were fixed with the torque recommended in this manual.
-The motor must be doweled to the base; - Check if the motor is clean and if the packages, measuring instruments and alignment devices were removed from the motor operating area; - 4.
+The motor must be doweled to the base; - 3.
+Check if the motor is clean and if the packages, measuring instruments and alignment devices were removed from the motor operating area; - 4.
 Check if the motor is properly grounded; - 5.
 Measure the insulation resistance of the windings, making sure they are within the specified value; - Check if coupling connecting components are in perfect operating conditions, duly tightened and greased, when necessary; - 7.
 Check if the bearings are not damaged, if they are properly fixed and aligned; - Check if the bearings are properly lubricated.
 The lubricant must be of the type specified on the nameplate.
 Check the oil level of oil-lubricated bearings.
-Bearings with forced lubrication must have the oil pressure and flow as specified in their nameplate; - Check if the field control and the excitation system are properly connected according to the instruction in the specific installation manual; - Check if the protection relay is parameterized and operating according to the selectivity study; - Check if the power grid cables are properly connected to the motor main terminals and ensure they are properly tightened and no short-circuit possibility exists; - Inspect the cooling system.
+Bearings with forced lubrication must have the oil pressure and flow as specified in their nameplate; - Check if the field control and the excitation system are properly connected according to the instruction in the specific installation manual; - 10.
+Check if the protection relay is parameterized and operating according to the selectivity study; - Check if the power grid cables are properly connected to the motor main terminals and ensure they are properly tightened and no short-circuit possibility exists; - Inspect the cooling system.
 In water-cooled motors, inspect the operation of the radiator water supply system.
-In motors with forced ventilation, check the rotation direction of the fans; - Inspect the state of the brush holders and slip rings (if any), ensuring the brushes are well seated and aligned with the slip rings and sliding easily within the brush holders; - 14.
-Motor air inlets and outlets must be unobstructed; - The moving parts of the motor must be protected to prevent accidents; - 16.
-The terminal box covers must be properly fastened; - 17.
+In motors with forced ventilation, check the rotation direction of the fans; - 13.
+Motor air inlets and outlets must be unobstructed; - 14.
+The moving parts of the motor must be protected to prevent accidents; - 15.
+The terminal box covers must be properly fastened; - 16.
 Test the high-pressure oil injection system (if any), ensuring its proper operation; - Check if the brake is properly fixed and adjusted (if any).
-Check the operation of the brake control panel; - 19.
-Test the hydraulic unit operation (if any), ensuring its proper operation; - 20.
+Check the operation of the brake control panel; - 18.
+Test the hydraulic unit operation (if any), ensuring its proper operation; - 19.
+Check if the purging and pressurization device (if any) is properly installed and adjusted according to its nameplate. - 20.
 When spinning the motor rotor, check if it does not present strange noises.